hikoworks/hikolang/doc/flow_control.md

 When a `goto case` statement is used the case-label must be unambiguous.
 Either the `goto` is inside the `switch` statement containing the case label; or the label is unique in the code block.

+## Return statement
+The `return` statement is used to return a value from a function.
+It will exit a control-expression early.

+## Result statement
+Implicitly the last expression in a code-block is the result of the code-block of functions, lambda, and control-expressions.
+The implicit result is disabled in control-expressions where the type of the result is ambigous.

+The `result` statement is used to explicitly return a value from a code-block.
+This causes the compiler to try and convert values of different types to the destination type.

+The `result` statement is different from the `return` statement in that the `result` does not exit the function, only the control expression.

 ## If statement
 The `if` statement consists of a set of clauses: